If you need surgery, a visit to the Center for Preoperative Assessment & Planning (CPAP) is an important step you will take along this path of care.

 What should I bring?

-- Your implant/information card for devices such as a pacemaker, defibrillator, or blood vessel stent.
+- Your implant/information card for implanted medical devices such as pacemakers, defibrillators, stimulators, or blood vessel stents.

-- If applicable, the paperwork showing Power of Attorney, guardianship or adoption for the patient.
-This is necessary for us to render care.
+- If applicable, any paperwork showing guardianship for the patient.
+This may be necessary for us to render care.

 - All current insurance cards.